yifanzhang-pro/Matrix-SSL/README.md

 # Kernel-SSL

-Understanding Self-supervised Learning from Kernel Perspective.
+Understanding Self-supervised Learning from a Kernel Perspective.